Is attention truly all we need? An empirical study of asset pricing in pretrained RNN sparse and global attention models

 Abstract:

-This study investigates the pretrained RNN attention models with the mainstream attention mechanisms such as additive attention, Luong's three attentions, global self-attention (Self-att) and sliding window sparse attention (Sparse-att) for the empirical asset pricing research on top 420 large-cap US stocks.
+This study investigates the pre-trained RNN attention models with the mainstream attention mechanisms, such as additive attention, Luong's three attentions, global self-attention and sliding window sparse attention, for the empirical asset pricing research on the top 420 large-cap US stocks.
 This is the first paper on the large-scale state-of-the-art (SOTA) attention mechanisms applied in the asset pricing context.
-They overcome the limitations of the traditional machine learning (ML) based asset pricing, such as mis-capturing the temporal dependency and short memory.
+They overcome the limitations of the traditional machine learning-based asset pricing, such as mis-capturing the temporal dependency and short memory.
 Moreover, the enforced causal masks in the attention mechanisms address the future data leaking issue ignored by the more advanced attention-based models, such as the classic Transformer.
 The proposed attention models also consider the temporal sparsity characteristic of asset pricing data and mitigate potential overfitting issues by deploying the simplified model structures.
 This provides some insights for future empirical economic research.
-All models are examined in three periods, which cover pre-COVID-19 (mild uptrend), COVID-19 (steep uptrend with a large drawdown) and one year post-COVID-19 (sideways movement with high fluctuations), for testing the stability of these models under extreme market conditions.
-The study finds that in value-weighted portfolio back testing, Model Self-att and Model Sparse-att exhibit great capabilities in deriving the absolute returns and hedging downside risks, while they achieve an annualized Sortino ratio of 2.0 and 1.80 respectively in the period with COVID-19.
-And Model Sparse-att performs more stably than Model Self-att from the perspective of absolute portfolio returns with respect to the size of stocks' market capitalization.
+All models are examined in three periods, which cover pre-COVID-19, COVID-19 and one year post-COVID-19, for testing the stability of these models under extreme market conditions.
+The study finds that in value-weighted portfolio back testing, the global self-attention model and the sliding window sparse attention model exhibit excellent capabilities in deriving the absolute returns and hedging downside risks, while they achieve an annualized Sortino ratio of 2.0 and 1.80 respectively in the period with COVID-19 in the static transaction cost scenario.
+Moreover, the sliding window sparse attention model performs more stably than the global self-attention model from the perspective of absolute portfolio returns with respect to the size of stocks' market capitalization.

 New Economics Papers: this item is included in nep-big, nep-cmp, nep-fmk and nep-mac